Women's education in the United States: 20th century

 1994: Judith Rodin became the first permanent female president of an Ivy League University (specifically, the University of Pennsylvania.)

 1994: In 1994, the Equity in Athletics Disclosure Act, sponsored by congresswoman Cardiss Collins, required federally assisted higher education institutions to disclose information on roster sizes for men's and women's teams, as well as budgets for recruiting, scholarships, coaches' salaries, and other expenses, annually.

+1994: Eve Higginbotham became the first African-American woman chair of a university department of ophthalmology (University of Maryland School of Medicine).

+1995: Mildred Barnes Griggs became the first African-American dean of the University of Illinois College of Education.

+1995: Gloria Conyers Hewitt became the first African-American woman to chair a math department in the United States (University of Montana).